Alignak-monitoring/alignak/doc/source/11_integration/webui.rst

 .. tip::  You need to declare these modules in the **modules** property of WebUI.

-Shinken contact - cfg_password_webui
+Alignak contact - cfg_password_webui
 -------------------------------------

-The simpliest is to use the users added as Shinken contacts.
+The simpliest is to use the users added as Alignak contacts.

 ::